raphamorim/rio/docs/docs/configuration-file.md

 ## Option as Alt

-This config only works on MacOs.
+This config only works on MacOS.

 Possible choices: `both`, `left` and `right`.